 Immediate suspension may be imposed for violations.
-The Principal and/or Head of School reserve the right to suspend/expel a student.
-In-school and out-of-school suspensions are given at the discretion of the Principal and/or Head of School.
+The Principal reserves the right to suspend/expel a student.
+In-school and out-of-school suspensions are given at the discretion of the Principal.
 Membership in the National Honor Society or other school leadership positions, as well as consideration for school and departmental awards, etc. may be affected.
 When suspended or expelled, the student is not allowed to attend any sporting practices/events or extracurricular activities including band and theater, until the suspension is served.

-CHRISTIAN DUE PROCESS AS RELATED TO SUSPENSION AND EXPULSION (ALL Campuses)
+CHRISTIAN DUE PROCESS AS RELATED TO SUSPENSION AND EXPULSION (BHCS))